Geology

 Figure 2.
 A stunning sunset over the Badlands.

-The North Dakota Badlands are a distinctive, rugged landscape in the southwestern part of the state characterized by steep slopes, deeply carved canyons, and unique geological formations like buttes and spires.
+The North Dakota Badlands are a distinctive, rugged landscape in the southwestern part of the state, characterized by steep slopes, deeply carved canyons, and unique geological formations such as buttes and spires.

 This area results from extensive erosion of soft sedimentary rocks, particularly clays, by water and wind.
 Erosion is the dominant force shaping the landscape, carving the soft rocks into various forms.

-The Little Missouri National Grassland's colorful, hilly landscape and beautiful badlands are prime examples of rugged terrain extensively eroded by wind and water that exude a nature beauty at all times of the day (Figure 2).
+The Little Missouri National Grassland's colorful, hilly landscape and beautiful badlands are prime examples of rugged terrain extensively eroded by wind and water, exuding a natural beauty at all times of day (Figure 2).

 Butte Formations in the Grassland